 Some see Sambar as a welcome guest while others simply as a pest.
 Whatever your perspective, one thing we can all agree on is that their numbers need to be managed.

 EGCMN, in partnership with DELWP, Gunaikurnai Land and Waters Aboriginal Corporation, Parks Victoria, Landcare and recreational hunting groups, has coordinated the first-ever cross tenure landscape scale deer management trial, centred around Lake Tyers:

 The Lake Tyers Deer Control Trial

-Currently in its third and final year of delivery, the trial is seeking additional private land owners and hunters to participate in the program as well as working with Parks Victoria to see post bushfire deer control works contribute to the project.
+Delivered over three years the trial sort private land owners and hunters to participate in the program as well as working with Parks Victoria to see post bushfire deer control works contribute to the project.

-We want to see if by increasing hunting pressure and coordinating recreation hunting we can reduce deer abundance at scale and detect a change in vegetation condition.
+We wanted to see if by increasing hunting pressure and coordinating recreation hunting we can reduce deer abundance at scale and detect a change in vegetation condition.

 These Links to ‘priority conservation hunting area’ maps show where we want to increase hunting pressure on Private land, State Forest– and areas recently subject to logging activity within the project.